-Philosophy: Educators and parents want to ensure the success of all students.
-Therefore, a clear policy for assigning and completing Home Practice is important.
-Home Practice gives students opportunities to extend classroom learning and practice skills while developing self-discipline and study habits that will benefit them in school and beyond.
+Educators and parents want to ensure the success of all students.
+Therefore, a clear policy for assigning and completing home practice is important.
+Home practice gives students opportunities to extend classroom learning and practice skills while developing self-discipline and study habits that will benefit them in school and beyond.

 Students, parents, teachers, and administrators must work together to share responsibility for student success.
-Home Practice is a valuable, relevant, and positive part of the instructional program.
-The New Albany-Floyd County Consolidated School Corporation encourages students to complete Home Practice assignments at the elementary, middle, and high school levels.
-A rule of thumb for how much time should be spent on home practice is 5 minutes per year of age:
+Home practice is a valuable, relevant, and positive part of the instructional program.
+Please see your child's teacher to review the home practice policy.